AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-temp-mail.md

 ### With each login

 **Last access time.** We record the time of the last access to each mailbox.
 We need this information to automatically delete inactive mailboxes.
-**Authenticaion cookie.** An authentication cookie is a small file that is sent to the user's browser after they log in to AdGuard Temp Mail.
+**Authentication cookie.** An authentication cookie is a small file that is sent to the user's browser after they log in to AdGuard Temp Mail.
 It helps us recognize the user, so they don't have to keep entering their login details every time they use the service.
 An authentication cookie is stored on the user's device.

 ### When a mailbox is deleted